 When more people join your boards, you can assign cards to them individually or in groups.
-Once connected to the card they will follow ever activity on it.
-One of the drawbacks of the actually not having traditional projects is the lack of having a timer to see how long has it been open.
+Once connected to the card they will follow every acting on it.
+One of the drawbacks of actually not having traditional projects is the lack of a timer to see how long has it been open.

 There is no progress chart as well and that is really an essential tool when it comes to project management.